spdk/spdk/doc/bdev.md

 or vhost-scsi controllers.
 This section will describe how to configure block devices for the SPDK bdev drivers included with SPDK.

+The SPDK configuration file is typically passed to your SPDK-based application via the command line.
+Refer to the help facility of your application for more details.

 ## NVMe

 The SPDK nvme bdev driver provides SPDK block layer access to NVMe SSDs via the SPDK userspace